yorrickm/sdk-unity/unity/README.md

 Next create an empty game object and name it Roar via the menu item at Game Object->Create Empty

-From the Project panel, drag the RoarIO.cs file within the Plugins/RoarIO/ folder onto the Roar game object.
+From the Project panel, drag the Roar.cs file within the Plugins/Roar/ folder onto the Roar game object.

 Select the Roar game object in the Hierarchy panel

 The Inspector panel will show the scripts that are attached to the Roar game object.
-Ensure that RoarIO.cs is attached to the Roar object.
+Ensure that Roar.cs is attached to the Roar object.

-Using the roar sdk from your application is done through the interface IRoarIO.
+Using the roar sdk from your application is done through the interface IRoar.
 You can setup access to this interface during initialization of your Unity application:

 ~~~
-var roar_:IRoarIO;
+var roar_:IRoar;
 function Awake()
 {
-  roar_ = GetComponent(RoarIO) as IRoarIO;
+  roar_ = GetComponent(Roar) as IRoar;
 }
 ~~~

-Additionally the use of a lieghtweight or system based XML parser must be selected, for the leightweight XML parser use:
+Additionally the use of a leightweight or system based XML parser must be selected, for the lightweight XML parser use:

 ~~~
 IXMLNodeFactory.instance = new XMLNodeFactory();